Planning permit applications

 Generally you must apply to your local Council (Melbourne, Port Phillip or Stonnington) for planning permission.

 These applications must be assessed by Melbourne Metro Rail Authority (MMRA) to make sure that the Metro Tunnel infrastructure is not adversely impacted by the development.

 When a planning application is made to the local Council it will be referred to MMRA for review and a decision will not be made until this review has been undertaken.

-If you intend to construct a building or carry out works on land affected by the DDO, it is recommended that you contact MMRA on the details provided below.
+If you intend to construct a building or carry out works on land affected by the DDO, it is recommended that you contact us by completing the Application for Pre-Planning Advice form.